Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Evaluation

-\textit{Realistic Training - Used in RQ4: } In contrast to the \emph{clean} data training settings, in \emph{realistic} training settings we consider the date of detection of a vulnerability.
-Based on the detection date, a decision is taken whether the vulnerability is included in the training dataset or not.
-A prediction model (of a system-release) is trained using only those vulnerabilities that were detected before the next release date.
-Then, the trained model is evaluated for its prediction in the following release of the same system.
+\textit{\realset - Used in RQ4: } In contrast to the \emph{clean} training data settings, in \realset we consider the date when the vulnerability was fixed.
+Vulnerability fixing date determines whether a vulnerability is included in the training dataset or not.
+In these settings, a prediction model (for one release of the system) is trained only on those vulnerabilities that were fixed before the next release date.
+Then, the trained model is evaluated on all the components of the following release of the same system.